Armanhafiz4/Fundamental-project/README.md

   * Workouts

 ### Architecture
+TALK ABOUT YOUR ERD'S AND TALK ABOUT HOW AS TIME PROGRESSED YOUR IDEA CHANGED AND THEREFORE SO DID THE ERDS AND TALK ABOUT ONE TO MANY OR MANY TO MANY ETC

 Below is 2 entity relationship diagrams (ERD) which shows the structure of the database I am using.
 The first ERD is my original ERD however as my project progressed I chose certain things to not implement into my app, so therefore the second ERD is my final ERD for my app as it includes everything I implemented.